Major histocompatibility complex: Evolutionary diversity

 Most mammals have MHC variants similar to those of humans, who bear great allelic diversity, especially among the nine classical genes—seemingly due largely to gene duplication—though human MHC regions have many pseudogenes.
 The most diverse loci, namely HLA-A, HLA-B, and HLA-C, have roughly 6000, 7200, and 5800 known alleles, respectively.
 Many HLA alleles are ancient, sometimes of closer homology to a chimpanzee MHC alleles than to some other human alleles of the same gene.

 MHC allelic diversity has challenged evolutionary biologists for explanation.
 Most posit balancing selection (see polymorphism (biology)), which is any natural selection process whereby no single allele is absolutely most fit, such as frequency-dependent selection and heterozygote advantage.
 Pathogenic coevolution, as a type of balancing selection, posits that common alleles are under greatest pathogenic pressure, driving positive selection of uncommon alleles—moving targets, so to say, for pathogens.
 As pathogenic pressure on the previously common alleles decreases, their frequency in the population stabilizes, and remain circulating in a large population.
 Genetic drift is also a major driving force in some species.
 It is possible that the combined effects of some or all of these factors cause the genetic diversity.

+Beyond allelic polymorphism, the degree of evolutionary divergence between MHC alleles within individuals also influences immune function.
+More divergent allele pairs enable presentation of a broader and less redundant repertoire of peptides, thereby potentially enhancing immune recognition.
+This concept, sometimes referred to as MHC or HLA evolutionary divergence, extends classical models of MHC diversity and heterozygote advantage by treating allelic variation as a continuum rather than a binary state.